talison/jekyll-cmd-line/README.md

 __Create a post from an existing draft__

 When you create a new post in a given site, `jekyll-cmd-line` will first check to see if a matching draft exists.
+The match is based on filename patterns.

-If so, you'll be prompted if want to convert the existing draft to a post.
+If a match is found, you'll be prompted if want to convert the existing draft to a post.
+For example:

     jekyll-cmd-line -s journal -p "deep"